ethereum/EIPs/EIPS/eip-5XXX.md

 ### Definitions:

-- underlying: The deposited token, redeemable 1:1 with Principal Tokens at maturity.
+- underlying: The token that Principal Tokens are redeemable for at maturity.
   Has units defined by the corresponding ERC-20 contract.
 - maturity: The timestamp (unix) at which a Principal Token matures.
-Principal Tokens become redeemable for underlying at this timestamp, and in many protocols, begin accruing yield from an underlying money-market.
+Principal Tokens become redeemable for underlying at or after this timestamp.
-- exchangeRate: A variable used within money-markets to modulate the redeemable ratio of underlying <-> cToken.
-Used to calculate yield between user interactions.
+- exchangeRate: A variable used to modulate the redeemable ratio of underlying <-> Principal Token.
 - fee: An amount of underlying or Principal Token charged to the user by the Principal Token.
-Fees can exists on redemption or post-maturity yield.
+Fees can exists on redemption or post-maturity yield. _Alberto: I'm not sure we need this in the ERC._

 ### Methods